How a Moodle quiz works

-- You can choose in Administration>Quiz administration>Edit settings>Layout whether to have a new page for every question or after a certain number of questions.
+- You can choose in the Layout section of the quiz settings whether to have a new page for every question or after a certain number of questions.

 - You can add a page break between questions by clicking the arrow icon (where the arrows are pointing away from each other) (1 in the screenshot below) A new page will be created.
 (2 in the screenshot below)

 - You can remove pages by clicking the arrow icon (where the arrows are pointing towards each other).
 (3 in the screenshot below)

 - You can also change the layout of the whole quiz by clicking the 'Repaginate' button:

 - Section headings may be added to each new page.